 - Dining.
-HAB's fellowship hall serves as the dining hall.
-Karen Lewis, the food service director, together with her family and others, provide homemade meals.
+HAB's fellowship hall serves as the dining hall (see "Community Meals").
 There are also a number of grocery stores, shops, and restaurants nearby. - On-campus Store.
 At the on-campus store, many of the books written by the IWS faculty are available as well as a limited selection of other titles.
 Also available is an assortment of products such as shirts, hats, and mugs.
 Please note: the on-campus store does not carry required textbooks for IWS courses.
-For course textbooks, please utilize the online bookstore at http://iws.christianbook.com, or search your preferred online book vendor. - Internet.
+For course textbooks, please utilize the online bookstore at http://iws.christianbook.com, or search your preferred online book vendor. - o Internet.
 Wireless internet service is available at most locations on campus. - Parking is addressed in the Session Information Bulletin (posted on Populi) and the Welcome Packet that is distributed upon arriving on campus. - Security.
 IWS has a comprehensive liability insurance policy to protect all personnel in the event of harm or loss while on campus.
 Without the presence of any security personnel, students should use common sense, wisdom and discernment in regards to personal safety, especially at night.
 Any suspicious activity that is observed should be reported immediately to an IWS staff member.